Sina247/User-Flow/README.md

 # 🧑‍💻 User Flow

-A responsive, modern user management system built with **Next.js**, **Tailwind CSS**, **Redux Toolkit** and **Axios**.
+A responsive and modern user management system built with **Next.js**, **Tailwind CSS**, **Redux Toolkit** and **Axios**.
 This application allows you to perform full **CRUD operations** on a user list fetched from an external API, along with pagination, user detail pages and smooth UI interactions.
-Ideal for developers, admin panels, or teams looking to manage users in an organized and visually appealing environment.
+Ideal for developers, admin panels and teams looking to manage users in an organized and visually appealing environment.

 ---